Interpretation

 Classification

 If Classification is selected, an SVC calculates the unitless distance of the final prediction to the decision boundary (scale: -inf to +inf, with 0 representing the boundary).
-The signedness is matched to the final prediction: negative values represent a negative result, and positive values a positive result.
-The magnitude of the distance represents the degree of belonging (to the assigned class) but is not a probability.
+The sign is matched to the final prediction: negative values represent a negative result, and positive values a positive result.
+The magnitude of the Score represents the degree of belonging (to the assigned class) but is not a probability.

 Calibrated Probability

-The reporting of calibrated probabilities allows clinicians 1) to relate the Distance value to the probability of the real-world outcome, and 2) to understand the uncertainty surrounding the prediction using confidence intervals.
-The calibrated probability of an AHI of ≥5 is calculated by comparing the probability of the real occurrences of the event against the Distance score provided by the SVC, through testing of the SVC on real world data; a combination of holdout QCH and external PATS polysomnography data.
+The reporting of calibrated probabilities allows clinicians 1) to relate the Score to the probability of the real-world outcome, and 2) to understand the uncertainty surrounding the prediction using confidence intervals.
+The calibrated probability of an AHI of ≥5 is calculated by comparing the probability of the real occurrences of the event against the Score provided by the SVC, through testing of the SVC on real world data; a combination of holdout QCH and external PATS polysomnography data.

 Feature importance values or explanations attempt to describe the impact of the feature on the classification decision.